The Tarot's trumps, or Major Arcana, mapped onto a Kabbalistic Tree of Life. Image Source: Tarot Hermeneutics. (Click on the image to enlarge.)

 This is why, as with M. R. James's ghost stories, so many of Lovecraft's cautionary tales involve Faustian scholars who have strayed off the well-lit and humble path that leads to safe and limited knowledge.The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.
 We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
 The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the light into the peace and safety of a new dark age.

-Less is said, in pop culture biblical horror vehicles at any rate, about the other tree in the Garden of Eden, the Tree of Life.
+Less is said about the other tree in the Garden of Eden, the Tree of Life.
 Its meaning has been widely interpreted in religious and mystic terms, but the Tree of Life is arguably more significant than its notorious counterpart.
 This is because the latter may show the road to ultimate forbidden knowledge, while the Tree of Life symbolically encapsulates that knowledge: it is a "full model of reality" and a 'path to god.'

 Horror tropes tell us that a single answer to all of life's problems will be forever denied to us.
-This is a big psychological contradiction, both with religious belief and occult systems, because by contrast, horror stories promise catharsis, relief, some resolution, but never a full answer, never total completion.
+Horror stories psychologically contradict religious and occult systems, because they promise catharsis, relief, some resolution, but never a full answer, never total completion.
 And - they contend - if one seeks otherwise in this world (and perhaps even in the next) one profanely challenges the very nature of the human condition: in other words, finding the key to all life's problems is asking for trouble.

 See all my posts on Horror themes.